Nicholas Wheeler, Oregon State University; Heather L. Merk, The Ohio State University

 - White, T. L., W. T. Adams, and D. B. Neale.
 2007.
 Forest Genetics.
 CAB International, Oxfordshire, U.K. (Available online at: http://bookshop.cabi.org/?page=2633&pid=2043&site=191) (verified 2 June 2011).

 Cite This Learning Module

-- Wheeler, N. Marker informed breeding – program management [Online Learning Module].
+- Wheeler, N. Association discovery and evaluation [Online Learning Module].
 Genomics in Tree Breeding and Forest Ecosystem Management, Conifer Translational Genomics Network. eXtension Foundation.
-Available at https://plant-breeding-genomics.extension.org/marker-informed-breeding-program-management:-conifer-genomics-module-12/ (verified April 22, 2013).
+Available at https://plant-breeding-genomics.extension.org/marker-information-breeding-association-discovery-and-evaluation-conifer-genomics-module-13/ (verified April 22, 2013).

 - Nicholas Wheeler developed the learning module content.